 Missouri State University is an equal opportunity/affirmative action institution, and maintains a grievance procedure available to any person who believes he or she has been discriminated against.
 At all times, it is your right to address inquiries or concerns about possible discrimination to the Office for Institutional Equity and Compliance, Park Central Office Building, 117 Park Central Square, Suite 111, 417-836-4252.
 Other types of concerns (i.e., concerns of an academic nature) should be discussed directly with your instructor and can also be brought to the attention of your instructor’s Department Head.
 Please visit the Institutional Equity and Compliance website.

-To request academic accommodations for a disability, contact the Director of the Disability Resource Center, Plaster Student Union, Suite 405, 417-836-4192 or 417-836-6792 (TTY).
+To request academic accommodations for a disability, contact the Director of the Disability Resource Center, Meyer Library, Suite 111, 417-836-4192 or 417-836-6792 (TTY).
 Students are required to provide documentation of disability to the Disability Resource Center prior to receiving accommodations.
 The Disability Resource Center refers some types of accommodation requests to the Learning Diagnostic Clinic, which also provides diagnostic testing for learning and psychological disabilities.
 For information about testing, contact the Director of the Learning Diagnostic Clinic, 417-836-4787.

 Cell phone policy